jack-Greenberg/i2c2/reports/proposal.md

 # I2C2 (I2C in C)
 ## David Tarazi and Jack Greenberg

-The goal of our project is to write an implementation of the I2C (inter-integrated chip) protocol in C. Our MVP will be reading data from an I2C device (like a soil moisture sensor) on an Arduino, and reading out from the Arduino on our computers.
-Using exposed pins and registers on the Arduino, we will write the embedded software that will read data from a sensor, and after we have that, we will focus on being able to write data to another chip.
+The goal of our project is to write an implementation of the I2C (inter-integrated chip) protocol in C. Our MVP will be having two Arduinos communicate over I2C (sending random data or sensor data from another I2C).
+We will manipulate the pins and ports of the Arduino to enable device communication, and have some sort of sensor (like a soil moisture sensor) that produces data and sends it via I2C to our Arduino, and we will then be able to read out from the Arduino using a serial output.

 ### Goals
 Our goals are learning about writing embedded firmware and about inter-device communications at the phyiscal level.
 We also hope to learn about reading data sheets and understanding the technical jargon they contain.